tusharsaran/datastructures/LinkedList/Readme.md

 <h3> Types Of Linked List:</h3>
 Following are the types of linked list:

-- Single Linked List:is the linked list which consists of data and the address to the next node.
+- <b>Single Linked List :</b>is the linked list which consists of data and the address to the next node.
 It does not contain the address of the previous node.
 Also the last cell consists of the  data and address as NULL.

 <br>